Highlights. Americans spent an estimated $14.8 billion for the Fourth of July 2025.

-• Most (59%) of July 4th shoppers will purchase from grocery stores; 49% will buy at big box stores.
+• Most (56%) of July 4th shoppers will purchase from Walmart; 26% will buy from Amazon.

 July 4th Sales Statistics